-ECHA notes that the proposed test is an appropriate test to further investigate effects on gene mutations in vivo as described in the ECHA Guidance on information requirements and chemical safety assessment (version 6.0, July 2017), Chapter R.7a, section R.7.7.1. and figure R.7.7-1.
+ECHA considers that you have adequately demonstrated the need to perform the proposed test.
+ECHA considers that the proposed test is appropriate to investigate effects on gene mutation in vivo as described in the ECHA Guidance on information requirements and chemical safety assessment (version 6.0, July 2017), Chapter R.7a, Section R.7.7.1. and figure R.7.7-1.